10 Questions on 10 Years of Travel

 Remote Alaska Travel

-In my 10 years on the road, I’ve been called many things, homeless, nomadic, global citizen, crazy, hippy, location independent, brave, restless, financially poor but experience rich, and hobo to name a few of my favorites.
-But the truth is I’m just a person who has a passion for travel and loves to share it with others, and apparently I have a pretty high tolerance for living out of a suitcase with a lot of uncertainty.
+In my ten years on the road, I’ve been called many things: homeless, nomadic, global citizen, crazy, hippy, location independent, brave, restless, financially poor but experienced rich, and hobo, to name a few of my favorites.
+But the truth is I’m just a person who has a passion for travel and loves to share it with others, and apparently, I have a pretty high tolerance for living out of a suitcase with a lot of uncertainty.
 I do this all in the hopes of giving people a different view of the world than what they see in the news.
-And hopefully it will ultimately get more people escape their routines and get out and explore the world.
-The more we understand and experience this world we live in, I believe the happier we will be.
+Hopefully, it will ultimately get more people to escape their routines and get out and explore the world.
+The more we understand and experience this world we live in, the happier we will be.

 travel writer

-Me in Kenya during the first week of my travels….oh how life has changed…
+I was in Kenya during the first week of my travels.
+Oh, how has life changed?

 24 Responses to "10 Questions on 10 Years of Travel"